pcorey/pcorey.github.io/_posts/2015-02-02-suffixer-find-meaningful-unregistered-domains.markdown

 categories:
 ---

 Early last week I released a small web app, [Suffixer](http://www.suffixer.com)!
 The idea behind [Suffixer](http://www.suffixer.com) is to compile a database of all words that can be created with registerable Top Level Domains as their suffixes.
-You can then seach through that database and quickly determine if any of the resulting domains are available for registration.
+You can then search through that database and quickly determine if any of the resulting domains are available for registration.

 Like most of my recent projects, [Suffixer](http://www.suffixer.com) was built with [Meteor](https://www.meteor.com/).
 You can find the source [on github](https://github.com/pcorey/suffixer).